The Italian Dolomites Photography Workshop

 cost is |

 includes all food, lodging, cable car and park fees

 |All food, lodging, cable-cars, ski-lifts, park entrance fees for 6 days and 7 nights is

 Please note; For lodging, there is NO single supplement!
 Each student will have his or her own private room.
-If two people traveling together wish to share a room, take $200 off the price of the workshop each.
+If two students traveling together wish to share a room, take $200 off the price of the workshop each.
 Please let me know if this is the case when you sign up.
-Be aware, in Europe, they do not have two separate beds in hotels.
-A double occupancy is ONE queen-size bed.

 We will be staying at the Hotel Laverado at Lake Misurina (elev.
-5,750 ft) for the first four nights, then to Rifugio Lagazuoi (elev.
+5,750 ft) for the first five nights, then to Rifugio Lagazuoi (elev.
 9,030, well above the tree line) at Falzarego Pass for two nights.

-is where we will be staying the first four nights
+is where we will be staying the first five nights

-Hotel Laverado at Lake Misurina for the first four nights
+Hotel Laverado at Lake Misurina for the first five nights

 Lake Misurina is just across the street.